 Once it recognizes the marker, it replaces it with a corresponding object.”
 In the case of previously mentioned apps, your face, each and every part of it is a “marker” app uses to apply various ready-to-wear make up combinations.

 Another great example of face recognition augmented reality app is roaring-around-the-world Face App, which by using your face as the “marker” allows you to look younger, discover your “older self” or even change gender - quite a transformation to make!

-There also is a subcategory called digit recognition apps - the ones where you scan the symbols in real time and let the app recognize it.
+There also is a subcategory called digit recognition apps - the ones where you scan the symbols (including nested symbols) in real time and let the app recognize it.
 The new Google Translate app (although it is not a “pure ar project”) has one potentially handy for translation feature - it can translate any text on the photo you take in real time.
 It already has more than 20 languages that it can easily recognize, and their number is only growing with every forthcoming update.

 All of the mentioned above products were built with various augmented reality SDKs and ar frameworks, as each library lets you create a measured number of features but there are a few we have dutifully investigated; and made a brief report on each of them.

 Overview: One of the handiest augmented reality development tools, that works quite fast and allows you to use object-based recognition with posters/ stickers; a plain example of this would happen once you level your device on a poster - there might appear an inbound link, an order confirmation, a payment verification etc.